 - Evaluate apps recommended to patients to ensure they are reliable and appropriate.

-- Take appropriate steps to maintain the privacy of patient PHI collected through the use of the app.
+- Take appropriate steps to maintain the privacy of patient PHI collected while using the app.

 - Review and set appropriate privacy settings on the app and your mobile device.

-- Know what permissions you are giving the app and don’t install it if you don’t feel comfortable giving the app the access it is requesting.
+- Know what permissions you are giving the app and do not install it if you do not feel comfortable giving the app the access it is requesting.

-- Review the app’s privacy policy to determine whether third parties have access to information obtained and, if so, whether users have the ability to opt out.
+- Review the app’s privacy policy to determine whether third parties have access to information obtained and, if so, whether you can opt out.

 THIS PUBLICATION IS FOR INFORMATION PURPOSES ONLY.
 NOTHING IN THIS PUBLICATION SHOULD BE CONSTRUED AS LEGAL ADVICE FROM ANY LAWYER, CONTRIBUTOR OR THE CNPS.
 READERS SHOULD CONSULT LEGAL COUNSEL FOR SPECIFIC ADVICE.